 Marshall Islands is an atoll state located in the Pacific sub-region of Micronesia.
-With a GDP of $280 million in 2022, Marshall Islands is one of the smaller economies in the Pacific, accounting for 0.7% of regional GDP.
-Marshall Islands has a population of 42,000 (2022), resulting in a GDP per capita of $6,700, ranking fifth among Pacific Island states.
-While Marshall Islands is classified as a microstate, the country’s Exclusive Economic Zone (EEZ) covers 1.99 million square kilometres, the 19th-largest globally, and is comparable in size to the EEZ of Portugal.
+With a GDP of $261 million in 2023, Marshall Islands is one of the smaller economies in the Pacific Islands, accounting for 0.6% of regional GDP.
+Marshall Islands has a population of 39,000, resulting in a GDP per capita of $6,509, ranking fifth among Pacific Island states.
+While Marshall Islands is classified as a microstate, the country’s exclusive economic zone (EEZ) spans 1.99 million square kilometres, the 19th-largest globally and comparable in size to the EEZ of Portugal.

-Marshall Islands has the third-highest Official Development Assistance (ODA) to Gross National Income (GNI) ratio in the Pacific Islands region, with aid accounting for 47% of national income.
-The country holds the same rank globally, placed third among 127 developing countries, for its ODA/GNI ratio.
+Marshall Islands has the third-largest official development assistance (ODA) to gross domestic product (GDP) ratio in the Pacific Islands region, with aid accounting for 53% of GDP.
+In a global context, Marshall Islands remains among the most aid-reliant countries in the world, with its aid as a share of GDP ranking third among 125 developing countries.
 The Marshallese government’s development agenda is focused on improvements to the country’s human capital and infrastructure.
-At 0.731, Marshall Islands’ Human Development Index score ranks 102nd out of 193 ranked countries.
+At 0.733, Marshall Islands’ Human Development Index score ranks 108th out of 193 ranked countries.

-Between 2008 and 2022, annual Official Development Finance (ODF) disbursements to Marshall Islands — including grants, loans, and other forms of assistance — averaged $97 million.
-Less than 2% of the development finance received by Marshall Islands over the past 15 years came in the form of loans, among the lowest level in the Pacific.
+Between 2008 and 2023, annual official development finance (ODF) disbursements to Marshall Islands — including grants, loans, and other forms of assistance — averaged $103 million.
+Less than 2% of the development finance received by Marshall Islands over the past 16 years came in the form of loans, among the lowest in the Pacific.

 Grant